ASFPM Award Nominations

 Madison, WI 53719

-The nomination deadline for awards is Feb.
-1 of each year.
-Winners will be notified by the end of March to allow time to make travel arrangements.
-Direct your questions to Michele Mihalovich in the Executive Office, (608) 828-6328 or email Michele.
+The nomination deadline for awards is March 1 of each year.
+Winners will be notified by the end of April to allow time to make travel arrangements.
+Direct your questions to Michele Mihalovich in the executive office, (608) 828-6328 or email Michele.

 ASFPM Award Descriptions